apify/apify-docs/docs/storage/dataset.md

 To add data to the default dataset, you can use the example below.

-    // Import the `apify` package to your project const Apify = require('apify');
+    // Import the Apify SDK into your project const Apify = require('apify');

     // The main function, which performs the actor's job